-- dehydration – see our frequently asked questions for more information
+- dehydration and incorrect levels of electrolytes (minerals and salts) – see our frequently asked questions for more information

 - irritable bowel syndrome (IBS)

-- have vomiting or diarrhoea that continues for more than a few days, or you can't drink or eat without being sick – this is particularly important if you can’t keep down fluids
+- have had vomiting or diarrhoea for more than a few days, and you can’t keep down any fluids

-- have signs of dehydration, including a very dry mouth, muscle cramps, reduced urine, sunken eyes and, later, confusion or irritability
+- have signs of dehydration, such as a dry mouth, muscle cramps, passing little urine, sunken eyes, confusion or irritability

 - have recently travelled abroad

-- Wash soiled clothing or bed linen away from other laundry and at the highest temperature available (60°C or higher if possible).
-Only half fill the washing machine so that everything can be thoroughly cleaned and rinsed.
+- Wash soiled clothing or bed linen separately from other laundry and at the highest temperature possible (60°C or higher if possible).
+Only half fill the washing machine, so that everything is thoroughly cleaned and rinsed.

-- Wipe toilet seats, flush handles, taps, surfaces and toilet door handles daily with hot water and disinfectant.
+- Clean toilet seats, flush handles, taps, surfaces and door handles daily with hot water and disinfectant.
 Use a cloth that can be thrown away or one that is only used for this purpose.